Omar-B-Maldonado/Sudoku-Solution-Validator/README.md

   5) Calls allThreadsReturnedValid() on the instance

-       * Each runnable object's validity value will be checked.
+     Each runnable object's isValid value will be checked.
+The method call:
+       * Returns false if any isValid value is false,
-       * Returns true if all are valid, false otherwise
+       * Returns true otherwise

-The output value of this call is then printed used to print information regarding the solution's validity to the console.
+The output value of this call is then used to print information regarding the solution's validity to the console.